titan-data/titan/docs/src/cli/cmd/clone.rst

 -P, --disable-port-mapping      Default: false.
 Disable the automatic specific
                                 port mapping of exposed ports from the container to localhost.

+-t, --tag       key=value       Optional tags to filter commits when finding the
+                                latest commit.
+Generates an error if no matching commit is found, or if an explicit commit ID is specified.

 -n, --name      TEXT            Optional.
 Name of the new repository to create.
                                 If not specified, then the name of the original